 Are there any technical constraints with billing systems that need to be taken into consideration (and is there an associated cost)?

 Are there any other constraints, for instance the need for DNOs to potentially agree connection agreements with a large proportion of the customers affected by P272 that you are concerned about?

+Do you consider there to be a concern in relation to a customer being able to identify the need to amend their maximum import capacity with DNOs?
+Please provide supporting reasons.

 Are there any alternative solutions or matters that should be considered by the Working Group?